-A person may notice a slight popping or cracking sound from time to time when moving their neck or back.
+People may notice a slight popping or cracking sound when moving their neck.
 Often, the sound occurs due to the movement of air trapped within the fluid of the joints.

 It may also occur due to slight changes in how the ligaments or tendons move.
 However, if swelling or pain accompanies it, the noises could indicate an underlying health condition.

 In this article, we will discuss some possible causes of neck crunching sounds and when a person may consider contacting a doctor.

 There are several potential causes of neck noises.
 Some of them are benign, and others may require treatment.